 Guest Vaccine Information

-To safeguard your personal health along with the investment of time and money toward your vacation, AWA requires qualifying travelers who are eligible for a Covid vaccine to be fully vaccinated by the time they arrive in Alaska.
-You will be asked to complete a Guest Vaccination Information Form (click here for a downloadable pdf) and return in advance of arrival.
-We encourage you to also bring an extra copy of your proof of vaccination with you while you travel.
+To safeguard your personal health along with the investment of time and money toward your vacation, AWA highly recommends qualifying travelers who are eligible for a Covid vaccine to be fully vaccinated and boosted by the time they arrive in Alaska.
+Properly fitted masks are still advisable during parts of the trip where social distancing may be limited, such as on board our touring vehicles and vessels, though masking is optional.

-Although we have always prided ourselves on our small groups, in 2022 we’ve reconfigured some guest spaces, groups sizes, and other elements of our trip operations to allow ease in social distancing.
+Although we have always prided ourselves on our small groups, we’ve reconfigured some guest spaces, groups sizes, and other elements of our trip operations to allow ease in social distancing.
 By design, our operations and various modes of transportation are small-scale and intended to host smaller groups of travelers.
 We feel the best way to experience wild Alaska is away from the crowds.
-There will likely be moments during your trip when social distancing between our travelers or with our staff is not possible and a well-fitted mask will be required.
+There may be moments during your trip when social distancing between our travelers or with our staff is not possible and a well-fitted mask may be recommended.

 Our team has spent the past 12+ months implementing several improved health and hygiene tools and systems at our properties, including but not limited to: HEPA air filtration; hand sanitation stations; touchless fixtures; expanded outdoor covered guest relaxation and dining areas; and enhanced disinfection and cleaning protocols throughout our hospitality departments.

 Depending on your particular trip, you may encounter varying types of dining services, including indoor/outdoor dining; buffet options; order-off-menu options; or our “family style” meal service.
 Best-in-service hygiene protocols will be followed by kitchen teams and food preparation staff.